What's your acoustic sound?

 Many guitar manufacturers now use 'Torrefication' where the wood is dried out in a kiln, to effectively 'age' the guitar woods before the instrument is built, and it can make a profound difference to the tone.
 This may be a new practice but it's here to stay.

 Going back to the actual woods, Spruce has a higher headroom that Cedar, meaning that it can be played with a heavier attack before the notes/chords kind of trample over each other and the 'clean' tone breaks up.
 There a many different types of Spruce, and choice is highly subjective.
 Sitka Spruce is a great all-rounder, capable of delivering punchy tone which picked or strummed, and yet can be subtle and sweet for fingerstyle.
-Adirondack or Red Spruce has a higher headroom even than Sitka, and is prized by bluegrass players, whilst Englemann and European Spruce is more subtle and will given you the sweetest tones when picked lightly.
-Other Spruces
+Adirondack or Red Spruce has a higher headroom even than Sitka, and is prized by bluegrass players, whilst Englemann and European Spruce are more subtle and will give you a warm tone when picked lightly, though they may 'top out' (overload) if strummed heavily, though I find the Englemann on the Furch Pioneer pictured below copes really well and makes that little guitar sound huge.

 Sinker Redwood - my Brook Tavy, 'Autumn'